NativeScript/docs-v7/docs/core-concepts/events.md

 ## Removing an Event Listener

-Usually you don't need to remove the event listener.
-However in some cases, you might need to do it when you want to receive the event just once or to free up resources.
+Usually, you don't need to remove the event listener.
+However, in some cases, you might need to do it when you want to receive the event just once or to free up resources.

 > **Note:** There is no syntax to remove an event listener through an XML declaration.

 ### Removing an Event Listener Using JavaScript/TypeScript

 The below example uses the shorthand and full syntax to remove all listeners for the tap event of the testButton instance.
-If more than one object are listening for events, you can set a second parameter with the name of the callback function.
+If more than one object is listening for events, you can set the second parameter with the name of the callback function.
 This way only the referenced event listener is removed.
 When multiple event listeners with different `this` arguments are available, a third optional parameter is used.

 _Removing a button tap event listener_
 ``` JavaScript